-The penalty for a violation of this code will be determined by the school administration and can result in denial of participation privileges, parental contact, detention/study sessions, In-School Suspension (ISS), Friday detention, In-School Detention (ISD), Out of School Suspension (OSS), removal, expulsion, permanent exclusion, referral to legal authorities, compensatory payment when property is involved, or other corrective actions which the administration may determine to be appropriate after proper review of the violation.
+The penalty for a violation of this code will be determined by the school administration and can result in denial of participation privileges, parental contact, detentions, In-School Intervention (ISI), Out of School Suspension (OSS), removal, expulsion, permanent exclusion, referral to legal authorities, compensatory payment when property is involved, or other corrective actions which the administration may determine to be appropriate after proper review of the violation.
 Suspension or expulsion will result in loss of extracurricular privileges.
-Students suspended out of school will not have the opportunity to make up work missed.
+Students suspended out of school may or may not have the opportunity to make up work missed.
 A student may be suspended during the outcome of expulsion proceedings.